-Keep on the lookout for things like windows and doors becoming stuck or misaligned.
+Keep on the lookout for things like needing sticking window repair and sticking door repair.
 Watch for cracks in basements, slabs, and on sheetrock walls in the living areas of the house.
 Water puddles that form around the base of your home may also indicate foundation problems, as can upheaval of floors or floors that gradually become sloped or badly cracked.

 Upper-level soils, typically 6 to 8 feet below ground level, go through wet and dry cycles due to seasonal moisture and temperature changes.
 When there are drastic changes such as a heavy rainfall right after a drought, water moves through the soil at greater rates than normal.
 This water looks for the path of least resistance, if this path is through or under your foundation, settlement and cracks will start to appear.
 Soils with heavy concentrations of water can double in weight causing hydrostatic pressure to press against your foundation, or consolidate soils.
 This consolidation can cause your foundation to sink due to the lack of support.